SO9010/Elephant-Editor/README.md

 #### Compiling details

-    All you need to do is go into the build dir and then type make then to run it do "./pix".
+    Currently I'm using the cmake plugin in VScode

 #### Current ways to work

-* Press "ctrl p" to add more cells evenly to every side
+* Press "=" to add more cells evenly to every side
-* Press "ctrl m" to remove cells evenly to every side untill only 1 or 4 is left
+* Press "-" to remove cells evenly to every side untill only 1 or 4 is left
 * Press down the scroll button to move the canvas
 * Scroll to zoom in/out
+* There are also buttons to control movement